+Bit Description

-Bit Description 7:6 Reserved.
+7:6 Reserved.
 Read as 0.

 5 Text Cursor Off.
-This cursor is the text cursor that is part of the VGA standard.
-This text cursor exists only in text modes, and thus, this register is entirely ignored in graphics modes.
+This text cursor exists only in text modes, so this register is entirely ignored in graphics modes.

 0 = Enables the text cursor.

 1 = Disables the text cursor.

 4:0 Text Cursor Start.
 This field specifies which horizontal line of pixels in a character box is to be used to display the first horizontal line of the cursor in text mode.
 The horizontal lines of pixels in a character box are numbered from top to bottom, with the top-most line being number 0.
 The value specified by these 5 bits should be the number of the first horizontal line of pixels on which the cursor is to be shown.

-1.6.13 CR0B - Text Cursor End Register
+CR0B - Text Cursor End Register

-I/O (and Memory Offset) Address:3B5h/3D5h (index=0Bh)
+I/O (and Memory Offset) Address: 3B5h/3D5h (index=0Bh)